feralhosting/feralhosting.github.io/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

-**Important note:** A quick way to restart software is to install it again from the software page - this will leave data intact, but will reset configuration, passwords, RSS feeds and custom folders.
+**Important note:** An optional way to restart/reset software is to install it again from the software page - this will leave data intact, but will reset configuration, passwords, RSS feeds and custom folders.

 Bash script
 ---